neondatabase/website/content/use-cases/database-per-tenant.md

 Neon is Postgres with serverless architecture.
 With rapid provisioning, scale-to-zero, and robust API support, you can scale database-per-user architectures without management overhead or big budgets.
 Just create **one project per customer** via the Neon API.

-### Why one project per customer
+### One project per customer

-- A Neon project is the logical equivalent of an "instance" but without the management heaviness.
+A Neon project is the logical equivalent of an "instance" but without the management heaviness:
 - By creating one project per customer, each customers' data will be completely isolated.
 - You'll be able to run independent PITRs without affecting your entire fleet.
 - You can create diffeent projects in different regions to match your customers' location.